gutenye/optimism/README.md

 ### Semantic ###

-	O do
+	Optimism do
 		is_started no # yes ...
 	end

-Note: for a list of semantic methods, see O::Semantics
+Note: for a list of semantic methods, see Optimism::Semantics

 ### Hash compatibility ###